SumanSKulkarni/NetworkComputation/README.md

 ## Repository structure

 Subfolders correspond to analysis that accompanies different figures in the manuscript.
+Note that this repository is still being re-structured.

 Folder 'Fig3' contains scripts to create and analyze the ring attractor model